Skip to main content

 • UserAccount, LogonSession, LoggedOnUser: Provides insights into user accounts, their sessions, and logon activities.

-• Group, GroupUser: Details about user groups and their members, crucial for understanding access and permissions.
+• Group, GroupUser: Details about user groups and their members that are necessary for understanding access and permissions.
+The Conversion Service collects this data only if you enable the Extended Support Data toggle.

 • Service: Information about running services, which can highlight conflicts or dependencies.